Claude Blagden: Family and early life

 He was born on 18 April 1874, the fifth son and youngest child of the eight children of Henry Charles Blagden (1831–1914) and Emma Ladd Pilcher (1835–1936).
 His father was the Vicar of Milcombe, and Claude was born in the vicarage.
-When his parents moved into the home it was newly built and today is privately owned and known as "Milcombe House."
+When his parents moved into the home, it was newly built and today it is privately owned and known as "Milcombe House".
 Near the vicarage is the Church of St Laurence which was built of local Horton stone in the 13th century and was restored several times, most significantly just before the Blagdens moved in.

 Education and ordination

 Blagden was educated at Bradfield in his youth, a boarding school for young men, and from there he entered Corpus Christi, Oxford and on graduation moved to Christ Church, Oxford.
-He received the BA, Literae Humaniores in 1896; MA (Oxon), 1899, the same year he was ordained a priest.
+He received the BA, Literae Humaniores in 1896; MA (Oxon) in 1899, the same year he was ordained a priest.
 He was ordained as deacon at Michaelmas (September) 1898 and as priest at Michaelmas 1899, both times by William Stubbs, Bishop of Oxford, at Christ Church.
-He was awarded the diploma Doctor of Divinity in 1927, and he was a tutor at Corpus Christi College, Oxford, from 1896–1912.
+He was awarded the diploma Doctor of Divinity in 1927, and he was a tutor at Corpus Christi College, Oxford, from 1896 to 1912.